 Beerwanderers’ table at the Schmausenkeller & the Müller Bock

 Despite not ever wanting to leave, we pried ourselves from our comfy scenic table and started to march towards our last brewery on the trail, Brauerei Büttner in Untergereuth.
 I had a shorter route on the GPS but I was happy to hear everyone opt for the longer, more scenic one.
 It was a very pretty walk and we were soon, strolling up the street in the tiny village.
-It was a lot more pleasant then the last time I’d been there by car, trying to find parking in the only busy place in town, the brewery.
+It was a lot more pleasant than the last time I’d been there by car, trying to find parking in the only busy place in town, the brewery.
 It was pleasantly quiet and soon, we found out why: the brewery had decided to close that Sunday in lieu of opening the following day, Whit Monday.
 I was disappointed, mostly as my wife hadn’t been able to drink a beer the last time here, as she was driving.
 I also wanted my friends to enjoy a highly coveted and hard to get regional beer.
 We were tired and hot so sat in the very shady and scenic Biergarten, drinking our water and imaging how good the beer would has tasted after the hot slog.
 A few bikers stopped by and were surely perplexed by our enjoying the Beerless Garden.
 They’d obviously not known about the change of opening hours, either.

 scenic walk to Untergereuth & hanging out at Brauerei Büttner sans beer